1Coronation of Napoleon I

 13. Treadmills were used as a form of punishment to torture prisoners in the 1800's.
 The treadmills operated by the prisoners powered grain mills (hence the name treadmill) and pump water.
 Prisoners were often forced to spend up to six hours a day on the wheel, which was the equivalent of climbing about 5,000 to 14,000 feet.

 14. Downtown Seattle actually sits on top of the original city from the 1800s.
-It was rebuilt on top of approx. 20-foot high walled tunnels following a great fire, in order to prevent floods from high tide and sewage.
+It was rebuilt on top of approximately 20-foot high walled tunnels following a great fire, in order to prevent floods from high tide and sewage.
 You can go underground to see the original city remnants.

 15. The concept of using a card for purchases was described in 1887 by Edward Bellamy in his utopian novel 'Looking Backward'.
 Bellamy used the term credit card 11 times in this novel, although this referred to a card for spending a citizen's dividend from the government, rather than borrowing.